saheb222/toy_robot/README.md

 * A robot that is not on the table can choose to ignore the `MOVE`, `LEFT`, `RIGHT` and `REPORT` commands.

-* Input can be from a file, or from standard input, as the developer chooses.

-* Provide test data to exercise the application.
+* Provided test data to exercise the application.

 ### Constraints